dwitka/ManiMaps/README.md

 ### Output:
 The screenshot below shows the output of running ***solver.py*** through a CLI.
-The module runs a two_opt tsp algorithm and using pyplot spits out a window with the longitude/latitude points connected by an optimal route.
+The module runs a two_opt tsp algorithm and using pyplot displays a window with the longitude/latitude points connected by an optimal route.
 ![Screenshot of the output using a CLI](Figure_1.png)